Deforestation Regulation Manager

 Full coverage of EUDR regulations

-With the EUDR module, you benefit from a comprehensive end-to-end solution that covers all due diligence requirements – including data collection, risk analysis and risk mitigation.
+With the EUDR module, you are provided with a comprehensive end-to-end solution that covers all due diligence requirements – including data collection, risk analysis, also at HS code level, risk mitigation, as well as the submission of due diligence statements.

-Our EUDR compliance software supports your company in carrying out a comprehensive EUDR risk assessment.
-By analysing your supply chains in detail, it identifies potential macroeconomic and deforestation risks, evaluates them and thus creates the basis for taking appropriate measures to meet compliance requirements.
+Our EUDR software supports your company in carrying out a comprehensive EUDR risk assessment.
+By analysing your supply chains in detail, it identifies potential macroeconomic, deforestation, and internal risks, displays them and thus creates the basis for taking appropriate measures to meet compliance requirements.

 01